parrt/cs652/projects/Java-REPL.md

 Here's the trick you need to make this work without having to do much.
 When the user enters a statement or declaration (*line*), generate a class definition with that line and then compile it using Java's built-in compiler API; see packages `javax.tools.*`, `com.sun.source.util.JavacTask`.
 Once you compile the class just conjured up, use the `ClassLoader` to bring back code into memory and execute it.

 Each line results in a new class definition, such as `class` name Interp_*i*.
 Each class inherits from the previous class, except for the first one of course which has no explicit superclass.
 For declarations, such as variables and functions, make them `static` members of the generated class.
-Put statements into a method some called such as `exec()`.
+Put statements into a method called something like `exec()`.
 For example, let's translate the following commands.

 ```java
 int i = 3;